Tim: Mom, why is my favorite cartoon not coming on the TV?

 The universe is billions of years old, yet we don’t measure time in terms of the age of the universe, rather we measure time in more meaningful units.

-Before setting off into the world of reading a clock face, it is very important that children understand to differentiate certain activities based on the time of day.
-This helps them internalize the flow of time
+Before setting off into the world of reading a clock face, one must understand to differentiate certain activities based on the time of day.
+This helps them internalize the flow of time.

 Reading a clock is a skill that’s easy to master with a little time and effort.
-With some practice and Cuemath’s easy steps, your child will be reading clocks with ease.
+You will be reading clocks with ease.